cs4241-19a/a2-shortstack/README.md

 Do the following to complete this assignment:

-1. Fork the starting project code.
-This repo contains some starter code that may be used or discarded as needed.
 2. Implement your project with the above requirements.
 3. Test your project to make sure that when someone goes to your main page, it displays correctly.
 4. Deploy your project to Glitch, and fill in the appropriate fields in your package.json file.